NikhilMukraj/spiking-neural-networks-hardware/README.md

     - [ ] Send voltage values back to controller for visualization/history
     - [ ] Send other variables (neurotransmission values, `a`, `b`, `c`, and `d` values)
   - [ ] Feedforward network
+- [ ] Fast Fourier transform
+  - [ ] On chip comparison of spectral analyses
+    - This can either be done by finding the most prominent frequency and comparing, binning the analyses and comparing with mean squared error, or approximating the earth-moving-distance
 - [ ] STDP
   - [ ] Internals of update weight functionality should be fit to specific $\tau_{-}$ and $\tau_{+}$ values to linear piecewise functions
     - [x] In this scheme the linear piecewise function parameters should take the place of $\tau_{-}$ and $\tau_{+}$ as well as $a_{-}$ and $a_{+}$